insight-creative/Insight-Creative-2021/content/blog/moving-targets-find-your-audience-with-social-media/index.md

 ---
 layout: blog
+title: "Moving Targets - Find Your Audience with Social Media"
 seo:
   title: "Moving Targets - Find Your Audience with Social Media"
   description: "As a social media specialist, I'm often told by business professionals, 'I don't get Twitter' (or whatever social media platform we're discussing at the time)."